DataDog/integrations-core/dcgm/README.md

 ## Overview

-This check submits metrics exposed by the [Nvidia DCGM Exporter][16] in Datadog Agent format.
+This check submits metrics exposed by the [NVIDIA DCGM Exporter][16] in Datadog Agent format.
 For more information on NVIDIA Data Center GPU Manager (DCGM), see [NVIDIA DCGM][15].

 ## Setup